andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - [Azure AutoML](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-auto-train)
 - [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html)

-A great place to start learning Azure for free is [MS Learn](https://docs.microsoft.com/en-us/learn/), which has bite-size modules and different learning paths customized for different roles.
+If you'd like to learn more about Azure for free, a great place to start is [MS Learn](https://docs.microsoft.com/en-us/learn/), which has bite-size modules and different learning paths customized for different roles.

 ## Activate Your Azure Pass